ethanuppal/marlin/book/src/spade/quickstart.md

 }
 ```

-A `swim marlin test` from the project root lets us test our Spade!
+Finally, we can simply use `cargo test` to drive our design!

 Note that, unlike the Verilog project tutorial, you don't need to add another
 directory to your `.gitignore`, if you have one, because the `SpadeRuntime`